petershin/liferay-learn/docs/liferay-cloud/latest/en/configuring-the-cloud-network/connecting-a-vpn-server-to-liferay-cloud.md

 ### Connecting and Disconnecting the VPN

-The VPN details page indicates whether or not the VPN is already connected in the top-right corner.
+The VPN details page indicates if the VPN is already connected in the top-right corner.
 If the VPN is not connected, then click the *Connect* button to establish the connection.

 ![The top-right corner of the details page displays the connection status and gives the Connect or Disconnect options.](./connecting-a-vpn-server-to-liferay-cloud/images/07.png)